gbmhunter/blog/content/electronics/components/sensors/ultrasonic-sensors/index.md

 With a simple single transducer acting as both the receiver and transmitter, the further away the object you wish to detect, the slower your maximum sample frequency can be, as you have to wait longer for the ultrasonic wave to return.

-{{< img src="detection-beam-pattern-of-sonarange-ups-ultrasonic-transducers.png" width="358px" caption="The detection beam pattern of some ultrasonic transducers by Sonarange.
-Image from http://www.sntag.ch/data/Datenblatt%20e%20UPS.pdf."  >}}
+{{% figure src="detection-beam-pattern-of-sonarange-ups-ultrasonic-transducers.png" width="358px" caption="The detection beam pattern of some ultrasonic transducers by Sonarange.
+Image from http://www.sntag.ch/data/Datenblatt%20e%20UPS.pdf."  %}}

 ## Minimum Range